Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/readme.md

----
-title: Adding core game objects
+# Adding core game objects
-slug: core-game-objects
----

 For Sushi Neko you will be using the default portrait orientation.
 You will need to set the *GameScene.sks* scene size to an iPhone resolution.
 The artwork was designed for iPhone 6 or 7, and should work for most other screen sizes.